 The oil and gas industry, including the midstream industry, is subject to regulation and intervention by governments in such matters as environmental protection, international trade laws and tariffs, exploration and development activities, licensing, operation and expansion of wells and facilities, and abandonment and reclamation of facilities.
 The laws and administrative policies relating to the oil and gas industry, including the midstream industry, may be changed in a manner that could adversely affect Keyera or its Shareholders.
+In addition, failure to comply with applicable laws or regulations could result in substantial fines or revocation of Keyera's operating permits and licenses.

+Keyera is subject to intra-provincial and multi-jurisdictional regulation, including regulation by the Alberta Energy Regulator and Alberta Environment and Protected Areas.
+Keyera's operations may be affected by changes or orders implemented by such regulatory authorities or in the legislation governing such authorities.
 In addition to being affected by changes aimed directly at midstream facilities, Keyera could also be adversely affected by changes in regulations or policies directed at upstream activities, such as land sales, exploration and development in the capture areas surrounding Keyera's facilities, as well as changes directed at downstream activities, including retail and consumer uses.
-In addition, Keyera could be adversely affected by the imposition of additional emission limits for greenhouse gases in Canada or the U.S. See "Environmental, Social and Governance Matters - Environmental Programs" and "Regulatory Framework - Greenhouse Gas and Emissions Regulation".
+In addition, Keyera could be adversely affected by the imposition of additional emission limits for greenhouse gases in Canada or the U.S. See "Regulatory Framework - Greenhouse Gas and Emissions Regulation".